What is Christmas? - some thoughts

 So, again, what is Christmas?

 His teachings, his message for the new age of Pisces was LOVE.
-A reinterpretation of the Aries attempt to be fair.
+A reinterpretation and an upgrading of the Aries attempt to be fair.

 He offered a new commandment – the eleventh commandment –